• Garden Jane by Jane Hayes

 The project included a seasonal market, with community gardens, and was a permaculture-inspired regenerative community project, co-designed with The Daniels Corporation, The Cutting Veg and Hoffmann Hayes.
 It emerged to be a vibrant and community-led food hub.
 The market offered carefully sourced and sustainably produced food made by the vendors themselves as well as programs.

 The first garden site included a straw bale vegetable garden, compost demonstration, a zero waste outdoor kitchen, natural kids play spaces and a meditative labyrinth.
 We moved gardeners to a new garden site after a few years and focused on the market.
-Check it out on facebook and twitter.
-Across from the Erin Mills Town Centre at Eglinton West and Erin Mills.
+The project was located across from the Erin Mills Town Centre at Eglinton West and Erin Mills.

 Regenerative Community In Action